AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

 • Using the Java Math API

-• Operator precedence and expression evaluation
+• Operator precedence and evaluation

 Question 1